Amanda Anisimova: 2016–17: French Open debut, ITF Circuit title

-2018: Top 100, WTA tournament final, top 10 victory
+2018: Top 100, WTA Tour final, top 10 win

 Anisimova's first two tournaments of the year were the inaugural Challenger Series events at Newport Beach and Indian Wells.
 She qualified for both main draws, and her semifinal at Indian Wells helped her earn a main-draw wildcard into the WTA Tour event there the following week.
 At the Indian Wells Open, Anisimova became the youngest player to reach the fourth round since Nicole Vaidišová in 2005.
-She defeated Pauline Parmentier for her first career WTA Tour match win before upsetting No. 23, Anastasia Pavlyuchenkova, and then No. 9, Petra Kvitová, which ended Kvitová's 14-match win streak.
+She defeated Pauline Parmentier for her first WTA Tour match win, No. 23 Anastasia Pavlyuchenkova, and then No. 9 Petra Kvitová.
 Her run ended against No. 5 Karolína Plíšková.
 Anisimova was also awarded a wildcard into the Miami Open.
 She won her opening match against Wang Qiang despite injuring her right foot in the third set.
 This injury forced her to withdraw from the tournament and kept her out for four months.
 At the time, she had risen to a career-high ranking of No. 128 in the world.

 Anisimova returned to tennis in July at the Silicon Valley Classic.
 She qualified for the main draw and won her first match back, which was also against Wang Qiang.
 She then reached the third round of the Cincinnati Open to return to the top 150.
-After losing her opening match as a wildcard at the US Open, Anisimova next entered the Japan Open.
+After losing her opening match as a wildcard at the US Open, Anisimova next entered the Japan Women's Open.
 In her first tournament as a 17-year-old, she qualified for the main draw and made it to her first career WTA final, dropping just one set overall and none in the main draw before the final.
-She defeated top seed and world No. 41, Zhang Shuai, in the semifinals before finishing runner-up to second seed Hsieh Su-wei.
+She defeated top seed and world No. 41, Zhang Shuai, in the semifinals but lost the final to Hsieh Su-wei.
 With this performance, she cracked the top 100 for the first time.